 The relationships between all adults and pupils can be influenced through teaching, classroom environments and strategies to encourage positive behaviour.
+All staff use the Behaviour Curriculum to set expectations and use 5, 4 3 (stop what you are doing) 2 (empty hands) 1 (silent and ready to listen) to gain children's attention.

 We aim to ensure that all classrooms are organised to develop independence and are arranged to aid accessibility for all pupils.
-Displays are used to develop pupil's self-esteem through demonstrating the value of every pupil's work and by offering support in completing learning activities e.g. learning walls.
+Displays are used to develop pupils' self-esteem through demonstrating the value of every pupil's work and by offering support in completing learning activities e.g. learning walls.